fabiano/fabiano.github.io/drafts/automate-the-iis-configuration-with-powershell.md

 # Automate the IIS configuration with PowerShell

-Create a new website on the IIS is something easy to do with the Internet Information Services (IIS) Manager.
-Just a few clicks and we have your website configured and running.
+Creating a new website on the IIS is something easy to do with the Internet Information Services (IIS) Manager.
+Just a few clicks and your website is configured and running.

-This changes when we have to create more than one website with the same configuration.
-We will have to repeat the same steps over and over.
+This changes when you have to create more than one website with the same configuration.
+You will have to repeat the same steps over and over.

-Luckily, we can use the Web Server Administration module (WebAdministration) to automate the process.
-This module includes several cmdlets that let us manage the configuration and run-time data of IIS.
+Luckily, you can use the Web Server Administration module (WebAdministration) to automate the process.
+This module includes several cmdlets that let you manage the configuration and run-time data of IIS.

-The module also implements a virtual drive named `IIS` that we can use to access the application pools (AppPools), websites (Sites), and SSL bindinds (SslBindings) like a file system drive.
+The module also implements a virtual drive named `IIS` that you can use to access the application pools (AppPools), websites (Sites), and SSL bindings (SslBindings) like a file system drive.

 The cmdlets can be used inside scripts or in the command line.
 We will start with the former.
 Open an elevated PowerShell prompt and type the command: